RevenueCat/docs/docs/platform-resources/server-notifications/amazon-server-notifications.md

 RevenueCat does not require server notifications from Amazon Appstore, however doing so can speed up webhook and integration delivery times and reduce lag time for [Charts](/dashboard-and-metrics/charts).

 :::warning Receipt must exist in RevenueCat
 Amazon Appstore Real-time Notifications only work if the receipt exists in RevenueCat when the event is dispatched from Amazon Appstore.
-If the receipt doesn't exist, the event will fail.
+If the receipt doesn't exist, the notification will be ignored.
 :::

 ## Setup Instructions